vmware-archive/bosh-generic-sb-release/README.md

 # Bosh-generic-sb-release

-Bosh release for a generic service broker that would be deployed as an app on Cloud Foundry, along with support for Ops Mgr Tile generation.
+A [Bosh release](http://docs.cloudfoundry.org/bosh/create-release.html) for any generic service broker that would be deployed as an application on [Cloud Foundry](http://www.pivotal.io/platform-as-a-service/cloud-foundry), along with scripts to generate an Ops Mgr Tile of the [Service Broker](http://docs.cloudfoundry.org/services/api.html).

 This is a scaffolding to generate a bosh release that would be used to deploy a service broker as an application to Cloud Foundry.
 It also includes scripts to generate an Operations Manager Tile (in form of .pivotal file).